hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/03_QC_STAR_and_Qualimap_run.md

 ### Qualimap

-To determine whether we have any contamination or biases in our data

-In addition to the aligner-specific summary, we can also obtain quality metrics using tools like [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/intro.html#what-is-qualimap) or [RNASeQC](http://archive.broadinstitute.org/cancer/cga/rna-seqc).
+In addition to the aligner-specific summary, we can also obtain quality metrics using tools like [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/intro.html#what-is-qualimap), a Java application that aims to facilitate the quality-control analysis of mapping data.

-The Qualimap tool is written in Java and R and explores the features of mapped reads and their genomic properties.
-Qualimap **provides an overall view of the data that helps to detect biases in the sequencing and/or mapping of the data**.
-The input can be one or more BAM files and the output consists of HTML or PDF reports with useful figures and tab delimited files of metrics data.
+The Qualimap tool takes BAM files as input and explores the features of mapped reads and their genomic properties.
+It **provides an overall view of the data quality in an HTML report format**.
+The reports are comprehensive with mapping statistics summarized along with useful figures and tab delimited files of metrics data.
+We will run Qualimap on a single sample, and then take a detailed look at the report and metrics in comparison to what we would expect for good data.

-To run Qualimap, change directories to the `rnaseq` folder and make a `qualimap` folder inside the `results` directory:
+To **run Qualimap**, change directories to the `rnaseq` folder and make a `qualimap` folder inside the `results` directory:

 ```bash
 $ cd ~/rnaseq